 Individuals must be graduate students, residents, fellows, or new/young faculty members who have completed their last training within 5 years.
-Candidates who are members on an underrepresented minority group in biomedical science areas are strongly encouraged to apply.
+Candidates who are members on an underrepresented group in biomedical science areas are strongly encouraged to apply.

 Awardees are required to submit a poster or oral presentation abstract.
 It is the belief of the Society that the opportunity to attend its scientific meeting will stimulate the interest of young scientists in schizophrenia research by affording them the opportunity to attend an outstanding scientific program in clinical and basic research.
 The program will also allow awardees the opportunity to become aware of the most recent, and often unpublished, advances in schizophrenia research, meet international distinguished researchers and clinicians, and interact with world authorities working on the frontier of this field.

 When you submit a poster/oral presentation, you will click “Yes, include award submission”, or “No, do not include award submission”.
 Clicking yes will add the required Early Career Award questions to your submission.
 These questions will need to be completed to be considered for an Early Career Award.

 * Past Early Career Awardees (formerly Travel Awards) are NOT eligible to apply

 - Waived registration

 - A SIRS member mentor for the meeting

 - Invitations to Early Career Award functions throughout the meeting